-Portrait of the Cock Blomhoff Family, attributed to Ishizaki Yushi, 1817
+Portrait of the Cock Blomhoff Family, Ishizaki Yushi (attributed to), 1817

 When the director Jan Cock Blomhoff travelled to Japan in 1817, he did something highly unusual: he took along his family.
 Western women were not allowed onto Deshima.
 Titia and her young son thus had to leave the country a few months later.
 A Japanese artist portrayed the family.
 From left to right are: Jan Cock Blomhoff, the wetnurse Petronella Munts, Titia Cock Blomhoff-Bergsma, her son Jan and two Javanese servants.